Stratio/Spark-MongoDB/README.md

 ### Scala API

-To read a SchemaRDD from a Mongo collection, you can use the library by loading the implicits from `com.stratio.deep.mongodb._`.
+To read a DataFrame from a Mongo collection, you can use the library by loading the implicits from `com.stratio.deep.mongodb._`.

 ```
 scala> import com.mongodb.casbah.{WriteConcern => MongodbWriteConcern}